 A woman moving forward as healthy food, a bed, a journal, and hearts float around her

-How I Managed My NASH
+How I Managed My Liver Disease: Lifestyle Tips for NASH

 I get a lot of questions regarding my diagnosis of nonalcoholic steatohepatitis (NASH), especially the question, “How did you manage your NASH?”
 What a great question!

-By providing your email address, you are agreeing to our Privacy Policy and Terms of Use.
+By providing your email address, you are agreeing to our Privacy Notice and Terms of Use.

 Here are the things I changed and stopped doing to help me manage my liver disease.